 Wellness Health Careers

-Psychiatric Mental Health Nurse Practioner (PMHNP) needed for a Community Mental Health Provider located outside Portland Oregon, Metro.
+Psychiatric Mental Health Nurse Practitioner (PMHNP) needed for a Community Mental Health Provider located along the Oregon coast.
 Do you love the outdoors?
 Love small community living with a big city nearby?
 This role could be ideal for you!

 Summary: Licensed to practice as a nurse practitioner with prescriptive privileges by the State of Oregon, according to the guidelines of the State of Oregon Nurse Practice Act.
 The PMHNP is expected to have a DEA number for prescribing all medications allowed by the State of Oregon and the DEA; also prescribing psychotropic medications for clinic clients and monitors medication regime.
 Thorough knowledge of pharmacology, with broad up-to-date knowledge of psychotropic medications, their indications, side-effects/drug interactions.
 Knowledge of physical diseases, basic screening/assessment; nursing practices, laws/standards governing nursing practices.
 Laboratory procedures.
 Understand theories of normal/abnormal behavior, psychodynamic personality development, psychotherapy, and psychopathology and DSMIV.
 Keep up-to-date on current research/theories regarding advanced psychiatric mental health nursing practice.